 Multinational enterprises are increasingly opting for third-party data centers to locate their critical hardware and software.
 By this measure, they want to reap the benefits of higher physical- and procedural-security measures provided by such vendors.

 Generally, security procedures comprise of physical access to servers as well as associated hardware.
 This access can be both local and remote to ensure that data and applications are getting stored on the hardware.
-In the end, the data is protected from power outages, fire, flood and other environmental disasters.
+In the end, the data is protected from power outages, fire, flood and other environmental disasters recovery.
 As and when time lapses, the concomitant risk factors responsible for security threats change significantly.

 According to industry experts, customers must monitor the security measures at colocation centres in the following manner.

 Power: Data centers are synonymous with power fluctuations and outages.
 That is why the SLAs backing colocation services include a clause that specifies how a facility can provide backup power supplies.
 As a result, two or more alternative power sources has become an industry standard.
 This is to ensure that client’s data stays protected from power related problems.
 Additionally power-conditioning equipment ensures a steady voltage and frequency to customer data at all times.

 Temperature Control: Commercial air-conditioning systems are not sufficient for the maintenance of appropriate operating temperatures generated by rack density and processor heat.
 Sophisticated cooling system facilities promote efficient airflow across all racks.
 Mostly air-powered and liquid driven cooling systems are used because they render point-specific cooling from a rack’s top to the bottom as well as supply very high levels of cooling across all hot areas.